 - Ensure GDPR compliance to keep track of data that needs to be deleted under the ‘right to be forgotten’ clause.

 More than 80% of data in Organizations are in documents and forms.
-Digitizing this information is key to enable many automation scenarios.
+Digitizing this information is key to enabling many automation scenarios.

 If this feature is important for your use cases, you may want to look for tools that provide for more reliable handling of unstructured data.
 Note that none of the tools are 100% reliable as of now (May 2019).